eracah/hur-detect/README.md

 Data are in the "localization" sub folder

 ###>> Hurricanes
-hurricanes_localization.h5 is contains hurricanes(~25000) and no hurricanes(~25000) training data.
+hurricanes_localization_loc.h5 contains hurricanes(~25000) and no hurricanes(~25000) training data.
 Dimensions of images are 96x96.
 Diagnostic variables are TMQ, V850, PSL, U850, T500, UBOT, T200, VBOT.
-For each of the positive example, there is hurricane in the image but not centered.
+For each positive example, there is hurricane in image but not centered. key "hurricane_box" contains bounding box (xmim,ymin,xmax,ymax) information of where the hurricane is in image.

+###>> Fronts
+fronts_all_loc.h5 contains fronts (5600) and no fronts (~28000) training data.
+Dimensions of images are 27x60.
+Diagnostic variables are precip, slp (sea level pressure), air (temperature),.
+For each positive example, there is front in image but not centered. key "Front_box" contains bounding box (xmim,ymin,xmax,ymax) information of where the front is in image.

 ###Task 1: classification